William Fèvre - Chablis Grand Cru Les Preuses Domaine 2023

 Nose

-Floral, with fruity aromas enhanced by intense mineral notes, evolving into slightly smoky undertones
+Floral, with fruity aromas enhanced by intense mineral notes that develop into slightly smoky undertones

 Palate